HewlettPackard/shs-docs/docs/portal/developer-portal/operations/ncn_personalization.md

 ## Migration

-If a fresh install of the NCN worker has occurred and SHS has never been installed before on the target node, see `Install/Upgrade` section above.
+If a fresh install of the NCN worker has occurred and SHS has never been installed before on the target node, see `install` section above.
 If SHS has never been installed, then the node can be considered to be 'clean' and does not require uninstallation of the HPE Slingshot software stack with Mellanox NICs.

 The following steps describe how to use the NCN personalization CFS configuration in conjunction with HPE Cray EX System Software CFS to migrate SHS provided content on NCN Workers from an installation with Mellanox NICs to an installation with HPE Slingshot 200Gbps NICs.
 These steps are necessary to provide the networking drivers, management software, and device firmware as required.